bahim22/work/Docs2/AplusDoc.md

   - UDP can broadcase - sent packets can be addressed to be rec by all devices on the subnet
   - multicast mode of op where a single datagram packet can auto route w/o dupe to a group of subs

-> Although UDP provides integrity verification (via checksum) of the header and payload,[2] it provides no guarantees to the upper layer protocol for message delivery and the UDP layer retains no state of UDP messages once sent.
-For this reason, UDP sometimes is referred to as Unreliable Datagram Protocol.[3]
+> Although UDP provides integrity verification (via checksum) of the header and payload, it provides no guarantees to the upper layer protocol for message delivery and the UDP layer retains no state of UDP messages once sent.
+For this reason, UDP sometimes is referred to as Unreliable Datagram Protocol.
 If transmission reliability is desired, it must be implemented in the user's application.

 ### OSI model (Open systems interconnection)